AirplaneGobrr-Trash/2024-2025-Vex/README.md

+# Warning!

+As of, 2/10/25 this is out of date

+The code layout is mostly the same just some stuff is added/changed

 # Note to judges and others!

 If you are on a computer, I would recommend clicking [Here](./README.md) (if not already)